Winnie-Weidow/Data_Course_ALLRED/README.md

 This README file contains information about my uploaded assignments This README file contains information about my uploaded assignments This is my second official edit.
 The first ones were confusing.
+This is my third commit.
+Things are looking up for me.